verlab/SemanticFastForward_JVCI_2018/CoolNet/README.md

 If you are using it to academic purpose, please cite:

 M. M. Silva, W. L. S. Ramos, F.C.
-Chamone, J. P. K. Ferreira, M. F. M. Campos, E. R. Nascimento, __Making a long story short: A Multi-Importance Semantic for Fast-Forwarding Egocentric Videos__, in: Special Issue on Egocentric Vision and Lifelogging Tools at Journal of Visual Communication and Image Representation. doi:XXX/XXX.
+Chamone, J. P. K. Ferreira, M. F. M. Campos, E. R. Nascimento, __Making a long story short: A multi-importance fast-forwarding egocentric videos with the emphasis on relevant objects__, in: Special Issue on Egocentric Vision and Lifelogging Tools at Journal of Visual Communication and Image Representation. doi:10.1016/j.jvcir.2018.02.013.

 ### Bibtex entry ###

-> @ article{Silva2017,
+> @article{Silva2018,
->            Title      = {Making a long story short: A Multi-Importance Semantic for Fast-Forwarding Egocentric Videos},
+> title = {Making a long story short: A Multi-Importance fast-forwarding egocentric videos with the emphasis on relevant objects},
->            Author     = {Silva, Michel Melo and Ramos, Washington Luis Souza and Chamone, Felipe Cadar and Ferreira, Joao Pedro Klock and Campos, Mario Fernando Montenegro and Nascimento, Erickson Rangel},
+> author = {Michel M. Silva and Washington L. S. Ramos and Felipe C. Chamone and João P. K. Ferreira and Mario F. M. Campos and Erickson R. Nascimento},
->            Year       = {2017},
->            Journal    = {Journal of Visual Communication and Image Representation},
+> journal = {Journal of Visual Communication and Image Representation},
->			 Issuetitle = {Special Issue on Egocentric Vision and Lifelogging Tools},
+> volume = {53},
+> number = {},
+> pages = {55 – 64},
+> year = {2018},
+> issn = {1047-3203},
->            Doi        = {XXX/XXX},
+> doi = {10.1016/j.jvcir.2018.02.013}
 > }

-###### Enjoy it. ######
+#### Enjoy it. ####